prof-legnard/cinf108-fall24/lab4/README.md

 # Lab 4

 For this Python Exercise, you will work with an already written Python script and add some additional functionality.
-In `lab4_template.py` I have a written python script that will read in the contents of `song_list.txt`, select 12 songs, and add them to a new file called `setlist.txt`
+In `lab4_template.py` I have a written python script that will read in the contents of `song_list.txt`, select 12 songs, and print them in the command line.
+Your first task in this assignment will be to add them to a new file called `setlist.txt` by using python to write each song on a separate line.

 Read from a list of songs called "song_list.txt".
 Work with an already existing code base and add some improvements.
 Write the setlist to a file called `setlist.txt`.
 Each song should be on it's own line with the number associated with it starting at 1.
 You have the set `selected_songs` already provided for you in the lab template code if you start from that point.